 Tse Go La premiere.
 Photo by David Gitlitz

-Review of NYC premiere: Thresholds – The Healing Power of Music by Rob Wendt
+NYC premiere review: Thresholds – The Healing Power of Music by Rob Wendt

 QUOTES